Luk45135/liveinfo/README.md

 ### Logo

-Exchange the URL on line 10 in `modules/fetchscript/package.nix` with a URL of your logo.
+Exchange the URL on line 10 in `modules/fetchscript/package.nix` with a URL to your logo.

 Replace the hash in the line below so that it reads `hash = pkgs.lib.fakeHash;`.